 If you would rather not spend so much on bottled water and make your shopping bags a whole lot lighter, you may want to consider purchasing a water faucet/tap filter.

 A typical water filter will usually remove any unwanted tastes and odours including chlorine and also filter out contaminants such as microplastics, lead and pesticides.

-With costs at around €80 for the year or €7 per month, a water filter can be a great choice for those who want to save money and the planet at the same time.
+With costs of around €80 for the year or €7 per month, a water filter can be a great choice for those who want to save money and the planet at the same time.

 Tapp is a company that specialises in water filters in Spain and other European countries. https://tappwater.co/en/